YOU CAN READ THE COLLECTED BLOGS BELOW

 John follows this up by encouraging the new converts to be established in Christ.
 He calls them “Children of God” because of their unwillingness to deny Christ which has revealed they are of the Truth.

 Next, I think John addresses and encourages faith in Christ by acknowledging their witness and development of faithfulness to God in verses 12-14.
 He calls them “little children” because these are people who accept the Gospel Message as true.
 Likely, I think, many would be new to the faith and have recently trusted God for the forgiveness of their sins.
 Nevertheless, this is not to say their belief is not firm, only that they are early in the walk with Christ.

-“Don’t love the world,” John writes this at beginning at verse 15.
+“Don’t love the world,” John writes this at the beginning of verse 15.
 This is easier said than done!
-Deception is a real thing of which we are all vulnerable in our human weakness.
+Deception is a real thing to which we are all vulnerable in our human weakness.
 Two things can happen: One, we can embrace something of the world and in so doing, deny God.
-Two, we can hold to God’s way, but not by our strength, but in His grace which can be hard and will bring forth real growth pains (spiritually speaking).
+Two, we can hold to God’s way, not by our strength, but in His grace which can be hard and will bring forth real growth pains (spiritually speaking).

-Moreove, at verse 18, he begins a warning not to deny Christ.
+Moreover, in verse 18, he begins a warning not to deny Christ.
 Better put, he begins to positively reinforce to continue believing in Christ.
-John tells them, if what you heard remains in you (that is through belief, not merit), you will continue in God.
+John tells them, that if what you heard remains in you (that is through belief, not merit), you will continue in God.
 Since progressively we who believe are confessing Christ as Lord and exposing our weakness after conversion, we do not shrink back into our former coping mechanisms based on human strength.